Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Related Surveys

 \section{Related Surveys}

-Table \ref{tab1} compares this work with existing studies \cite{shen2024large,lin2023pushing,xu2024large,tarkoma2023ai,chen2023big,bariah2023large,xu2024large2}, including LLM fundamental techniques such as pre-training and fine-tuning, and other key topics ranging from question answering to multi-modality.
-Firstly, Table \ref{tab1} shows that most existing studies focus on the fundamental techniques of LLM models, e.g., pre-training LLM models for telecom tasks in general\cite{shen2024large,lin2023pushing}.
-Meanwhile, LLM deployment is also discussed in many existing studies, including central cloud \cite{shen2024large,xu2024large2}, network edge \cite{lin2023pushing}, and mobile execution\cite{xu2024large}.
+\blue{Table \ref{tab1} compares this work with existing studies \cite{shen2024large,lin2023pushing,xu2024large,tarkoma2023ai,chen2023big,bariah2023large,xu2024large2,javaid2024leveraging,maatouk2024large,shao2024wirelessllm,huang2023large},} including LLM fundamental techniques such as pre-training and fine-tuning, and other key topics ranging from question answering to multi-modality.
+Firstly, Table \ref{tab1} shows that most existing studies focus on the fundamental techniques of \blue{LLMs}, e.g., pre-training \blue{LLMs} for telecom tasks in general \blue{\cite{shen2024large,lin2023pushing,javaid2024leveraging,maatouk2024large,shao2024wirelessllm,huang2023large}}.
+LLM deployment is discussed in many existing studies, including central cloud \cite{shen2024large,xu2024large2}, network edge \cite{lin2023pushing}, and mobile execution\cite{xu2024large}.
 Due to the storage and computational resources constraint at the network edge, Lin \textit{et al.} also summarized various techniques in \cite{lin2023pushing} that can be used to improve the LLM training efficiency at the network edge, such as parameter-efficient fine-tuning, split edge learning, and quantized training.
-In addition, sensing has become an important part of future 6G networks, and the multi-modal LLM are discussed in several existing studies, e.g., integrated sensing and communication with LLM\cite{xu2024large, chen2023big}, multi-modal input to LLM models for intelligent sensing and communication\cite{bariah2023large}, and multi-modal sensing\cite{xu2024large2}.
-These studies are very valuable explorations of LLM-enabled telecom networks by focusing on model training and deployment.
-However, LLM techniques are rapidly progressing and many LLM-inspired novel techniques and applications have been recently proposed.
-This work is different from existing studies in the following aspects: